Hydraulic Lime Mortars (N.H.L.)

 The N.H.L.
 2 samples tested exceeded the 2 MPa minimum compressive strength at 28 days required by the standard, although the values achieved by the university and the commercial laboratory were significantly different.
 While the values obtained for the NHL 3.5 were closer in both labs, the NHL 3.5 tested at the retail facility failed to meet the minimum 3.5 MPa at 28 days specified by BS EN 459, and the N.H.L.
 5 tested in both labs fell far short of the required minimum strength.
 All three binders tested at the university achieved virtually the same compressive strength at 28 days when tested according to BS EN 459, regardless of the classification of the bag.

 Things to Consider When Choosing N.H.L’s

-These results throw up serious questions for people specifying and using N.H.L.’s.
-When choosing these mortars for conservation (or any other purpose), there must be a serious thought.
+These results throw up serious questions for people specifying and using N.H.L.s.
+There must be serious thought when choosing these mortars for conservation (or any other purpose).
 To what extent can you rely on the bag’s classification to understand an N.H.L. mortar’s potential long-term properties?
 Historic England research suggests not at all.
 If you buy a bag of N.H.L.
 2, believing that this is the weakest N.H.L., there is a good chance that you could end up with mortar stronger than one made with an NHL.5

 You can find out more about the research completed by: Christiano Figueiredo, Alison Henry and Stafford Holmes for Historic England below.
 Hydraulic lime production is coming full circle.